Who Will Win at the 2017 Oscars?

 Emma Stone is the favorite here, and she’s a perfectly solid pick—even if I’d prefer Negga or Huppert.
 The strongest challenger is probably Portman, which would be extremely dispiriting.
 Jackie was not a good movie, nor was hers a particularly good performance.
 When it comes to portrayals of well-known figures from the 20th century, there are two ways an actor can go: pure mimesis (the accent, the mannerisms, maybe a little prosthetic enhancement) or actually digging beneath the surface to find the real person underneath the fame.
 The examples I typically think of are Cate Blanchett’s grating, empty portrait of Katherine Hepburn in The Aviator (for the former category) and Christopher Plummer’s deft and nuanced work as Mike Wallace in The Insider (for the latter).

 Portman’s portrait of Jackie Kennedy falls firmly into the former set.
 Still, if you want to bet against Stone, this is probably the way to go.
-There’s a reason Blanchett won for The Aviator and Plumber wasn’t even nominated for The Insider.
+There’s a reason Blanchett won for The Aviator and Plummer wasn’t even nominated for The Insider.

 Who will win: Emma Stone